ronpattern/yoga-slim-7i-pro-linux/README.md

 ## Fix black screen on resume issue ( KDE only )

 **Symptoms :** Resume from suspend / hibernate works properly.
-But when the computer is not in a sleeping state and the screen is turned off, the screen stays black on resume.
+But when the computer is not in sleep mode and the screen is turned off, the screen stays black on resume.

 **Solution :** Add the following parameter to the kernel :